nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### `select`

 Selects contacts from the current list.
+The selected contacts stay in the selected list until they are unselected (deleting/clearing the original contacts does not remove them from the selection).
 Below is the list of flags that can be used with the `select` command in the order of precedence.

 | Flag | Description |
 | ---- | ----------- |